Related ToolsBloomfireGuruDocument360NotionSalesforceHubspotZendeskIntercomSlack

 What’s the biggest mistake companies make implementing knowledge management?

 Treating it as a one-time IT project rather than an ongoing content operation.
-Successful implementations dedicate 1-2 people to ongoing content governance, establish quarterly content audits, measure and reward content contributions, and integrate knowledge creation into existing workflows rather than making it a separate activity.
+Successful implementations dedicate 1-2 people to content governance, run quarterly audits, reward contributions, and integrate knowledge creation into existing workflows.

 Should we migrate all our old content or start fresh?

-Migrate selectively.
-Research shows that 80% of knowledge base articles are never viewed after the first 90 days.
-Use your migration as an opportunity to archive outdated content, consolidate duplicate information, and improve organization.
-Migrate your top 20% most-viewed content with care, migrate the middle 60% in bulk with light review, and archive or delete the bottom 20% unless required for compliance.
+Migrate selectively - 80% of knowledge base articles are never viewed after the first 90 days.
+Migrate the top 20% most-viewed content carefully, bulk-migrate the middle 60%, and archive or delete the bottom 20% unless compliance requires it.

 How do we measure knowledge management success?

-Choose Bloomfire if you’re an enterprise organization (500+ employees) needing centralized governance, advanced security, and sophisticated analytics.
-The significant investment pays off through reduced employee search time and preserved institutional knowledge.
+Choose Bloomfire for enterprises (500+ employees) needing centralized governance, advanced security, and analytics.

-Choose Guru if your sales, support, or customer success teams waste time context-switching between tools to find information.
-The browser extension approach delivers knowledge where work happens, dramatically reducing search time and improving response speed.
+Choose Guru if sales, support, or customer success teams waste time context-switching - the browser extension delivers knowledge where work happens.

-Choose Document360 if you’re a SaaS company or engineering organization needing robust technical documentation with version control, API documentation support, and public-facing knowledge bases.
+Choose Document360 for SaaS and engineering teams needing technical documentation with version control and public-facing knowledge bases.

-Whichever platform you choose, the key to success is treating knowledge management as an ongoing practice rather than a one-time implementation.
-Establish content ownership, schedule regular audits, measure engagement, and continuously optimize based on search patterns and user feedback.
+Whichever platform you choose, the key is treating knowledge management as an ongoing practice - establish content ownership, schedule regular audits, and optimize based on search patterns.

-The organizations that excel at knowledge management in 2026 aren’t those with the most sophisticated tools - they’re the ones with cultures that value documentation, reward knowledge sharing, and integrate content creation into daily workflows.
-Choose the tool that fits your culture, then build the habits that make knowledge management sustainable.
+The organizations that get the most from AI knowledge management in 2026 are those that value documentation culturally - reward knowledge sharing and integrate content creation into daily workflows.
+Choose the tool that fits your culture, then build sustainable habits.

 External Resources